jorittmo/singcar/README.md

 # References

 Crawford, J., & Garthwaite, P. (2002).
 Investigation of the single case in neuropsychology: Confidence limits on the abnormality of test scores and test score differences.
-Neuropsychologia, 40(8), 1196â€“1208. https://doi.org/10.1016/S0028-3932(01)00224-X
+Neuropsychologia, 40(8), 1196-1208. https://doi.org/10.1016/S0028-3932(01)00224-X

 Crawford, J., & Garthwaite, P. (2007).
 Comparison of a single case to a control or normative sample in neuropsychology: Development of a Bayesian approach.
-Cognitive Neuropsychology, 24(4), 343â€“372. https://doi.org/10.1080/02643290701290146
+Cognitive Neuropsychology, 24(4), 343-372. https://doi.org/10.1080/02643290701290146

 Crawford, J., & Garthwaite, P. (2005).
 Testing for Suspected Impairments and Dissociations in Single-Case Studies in Neuropsychology: Evaluation of Alternatives Using Monte Carlo Simulations and Revised Tests for Dissociations.
-Neuropsychology, 19(3), 318â€“331. https://doi.org/10.1037/0894-4105.19.3.318
+Neuropsychology, 19(3), 318-331. https://doi.org/10.1037/0894-4105.19.3.318

 Crawford, J., Garthwaite, P., & Ryan, K. (2011).
 Comparing a single case to a control sample: Testing for neuropsychological deficits and dissociations in the presence of covariates.
-Cortex, 47(10), 1166â€“1178. https://doi.org/10.1016/j.cortex.2011.02.017
+Cortex, 47(10), 1166-1178. https://doi.org/10.1016/j.cortex.2011.02.017

 Crawford, J., & Howell, D. (1998).
-Comparing an Individualâ€™s Test Score Against Norms Derived from Small Samples.
-The Clinical Neuropsychologist, 12(4), 482â€“486. https://doi.org/10.1076/clin.12.4.482.7241
+Comparing an Individual's Test Score Against Norms Derived from Small Samples.
+The Clinical Neuropsychologist, 12(4), 482-486. https://doi.org/10.1076/clin.12.4.482.7241

 Hassan, E. K., Sedda, A., Buckingham, G., & McIntosh, R. D. (2020).
 The size-weight illusion in visual form agnosic patient DF.
-Neurocase, 1â€“8. https://doi.org/10.1080/13554794.2020.1800748
+Neurocase, 1-8. https://doi.org/10.1080/13554794.2020.1800748